dfinity/sdk/docs/concepts/pull-dependencies.md

 `dfx` provides a consistent developer workflow for integrating third-party canisters.

-A service provider prepares the canister to be `pull_ready` and deploys it on the IC mainnet.
+A service provider prepares the canister to be `pullable` and deploys it on the IC mainnet.

 A service consumer then can pull dependencies directly from mainnet and easily deploy them on a local replica.